 Home health gives you the opportunity to receive the care you need in your most comfortable environment – your home.
 The goal of these services is to provide care on an intermittent basis to help you maintain independence and improve quality of life.

 Home health is designed to meet patients where they are.
-Whether it’s recovering from a surgery or recent hospital stay, or managing a disease or injury, home health can provide the necessary care to help you achieve the best outcomes.
+Whether it’s recovering from a surgery or recent hospital stay, or managing a disease or injury, it can provide the necessary care to help you achieve the best outcomes.

 Home health requires the need for skilled services, which is medical care provided by licensed health care professionals.
 The home health team works closely with your physician to create a customized plan of care and regularly informs them of your progress.